VoxTerra77/Bulwark/README.md

 =====

 Bulwark (BWK) is a privacy oriented digital currency with Masternodes implemented.
-Bulwark offers both SwiftTX and Obfuscation to enable speedy transactions with a Seesaw Staking / Masternode reward balancing mechanism to promote strong network security after the Proof of Work phase
+Bulwark offers both SwiftTX and Obfuscation to enable speedy transactions with a 65%/35% split between Masternode and Staking rewards to promote strong network security after the Proof of Work phase.

 ## Specifications